 Businesses were given two years to get up to speed with the requirements of the GDPR and implement the technical and organisational measures that it refers to.
-Whilst some are on top of this, some have not yet completed this process, others have not yet started.
-Demonstrating best efforts to comply will be viewed favourably and as the Information Commissioner has emphasised – those businesses who engage with the ICO to resolve issues and can demonstrate effective accountability arrangements will find the ICO to be fair, and that enforcement will be proportionate and a last resort.
-Here we detail some actions that can be taken in preparation for the GDPR coming into force on 25th May 2018, based on the guidance provided by the ICO.
-In complex organisations this may have significant financial, IT, personnel and governance implications so a clear plan must be put in place as soon as possible.
+However, even if you were one of the few organsiations that were on top of this, compliance is not a line in the sand process and ensuring continued compliance requires ongoing effort and regular reviews. that said, demonstrating best efforts to comply will be viewed favourably and as the Information Commissioner has emphasised – those businesses who engage with the ICO to resolve issues and can demonstrate effective accountability arrangements will find the ICO to be fair, and that enforcement will be proportionate and a last resort.
+Here we detail some key compliance actions that can be taken, based on the guidance provided by the ICO.
+In complex organisations this may have significant financial, IT, personnel and governance implications so a clear data protection action plan for continued GDPR compliance should be put in place.

 Framework and Data Protection